John Chiedozie: Honours

 In 2002, he was honoured with the title of Officer of the Order of Niger by President of Nigeria, Olusegun Obasanjo for his contribution to Nigerian football.

 After football

 Today, Chiedozie runs a children's soft play equipment business in the New Forest area of Hampshire.
 He currently plays golf at Highcliffe Castle Golf Club and has an active handicap of 7 (bandit).

 His son Jordan, also a winger, was with the AFC Bournemouth academy.
-As of 2021, he plays for Ramsgate F.C.